-This Slow Cooker Pulled Pork is incredibly easy to make and really juicy and tender.
-It's the best way to cook pulled pork.
-The perfect blend of spices with paprika and garlic, it is oh-so simple, yet oh-so delicious!
+This Slow Cooker Pulled Pork is incredibly easy to make and really juicy and tender - it's the best way to cook pulled pork.
+The perfect blend of spices with paprika and garlic and a hint of sweetness, it is oh-so simple, yet oh-so delicious!
 Just put it all in your slow cooker and then you can forget about it until it's ready.
-Great for feeding a crowd, and it freezes well too.
+Pulled pork in slow cooker is great for feeding a crowd, and it freezes well too.

-This slow cooker pulled pork is a great meal to batch cook and then add to meals throughout the week.
-With a deliciously smokey and slightly spicy rub, this is the BEST pulled pork and it only takes a few minutes to prep.
+This slow cooker pulled pork recipe is a great meal to batch cook and then add to meals throughout the week as it's super versatile.
+With a deliciously smoky and slightly sweet sauce, this is the BEST BBQ pulled pork and it only takes a few minutes to prep.
 Super easy to make and then you can just shred it all up and it is ready to eat.

 Why you will love it

 - An easy dump and leave meal - There is no browning needed for this pulled pork recipe.
 You just put it all in the slow cooker and let it cook.

 - Great for feeding a crowd - This makes a huge amount of pulled pork.
 It's great for something a little different at a dinner party.

 - Value for money - Pork shoulder is a great value joint and when shredded up, a little goes a long way.

 - Freezes well - We always make extra to keep in the freezer to add to meals.
 We have lots of ideas below of how to use slow cooked pulled pork.

 - The best way to make pulled pork - Slow cooked pulled pork is the only way to go as cooking it low and slow gives the most tender pork.